 This oral examination is conducted by an examining body appointed by the Graduate School upon the recommendation of the graduate program director only after all courses, research, and dissertation requirements have been fulfilled.
 The dissertation research committee is an integral part of the examining committee.

-The examining body will consist of at least four members of the departmental faculty and one member of the Baylor Graduate Faculty not affiliated with the program in which the student is studying.
-The chairperson of the dissertation research committee also chairs the examining body and ensures that the examination is formally announced, fairly conducted, and open to the faculty.
+The dissertation examining committee will include five members of the Baylor Graduate Faculty: the committee chairperson, two other Graduate Faculty members from the student's home department, and one additional Graduate Faculty member, either from the home department or outside, and a fifth member or "outside" member.
+The outside member must be a Graduate Faculty member whose primary faculty appointment is from a department other than the one conferring the degree.
+The student's mentor will serve as the chairperson of the committee and ensure that formal announcement of the examination is made, that the exam is conducted fairly, and that it is open to the faculty.
+The "official outside" member helps to ensure a consistent level of quality, rigor, and fairness across all graduate programs at Baylor University and may or may not be actively involved in the dissertation.
+The committee may include additional members (who are not necessarily members of the Graduate Faculty) beyond the minimum required number.

 Candidates who fail this examination may take a second one only upon the recommendation of the graduate program director and the approval of the Graduate School.
 In no case will this examination be given until an interval of at least four months has elapsed.
 After two failures, no further examination is permitted.

-No longer than ten working days after the oral examination, but no later than the "last day" deadline posted in the Graduate School Schedule of Classes for the semester of graduation, an electronic pdf copy of the dissertation in its final departmentally approved form should be submitted to the Graduate School.
+No longer than ten days after the oral examination, but no later than the "last day" deadline posted in the Graduate School Academic Calendar for the semester of graduation, an electronic pdf copy of the dissertation in its final departmentally approved form should be submitted to the Graduate School.
 With the dissertation copy, the student should also submit the appropriate forms required, as stated in the Guidelines.
 A student is certified for graduation once the pdf copy of the dissertation is submitted electronically and approved, and all remaining steps, as stated in the Guidelines, have been completed.